MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 You can get the CoE Power BI dashboard by downloading the CoE Starter Kit compressed file ([aka.ms/CoeStarterKitDownload](https://aka.ms/CoeStarterKitDownload)). **Extract the zip file** after downloading - it contains two Power BI template files:

-- Use the **Production_CoEDashboard_MMMYY.pbit** file if you've installed the CoE Starter Kit in a Production environment.
+- Use the **Production_CoEDashboard_MMMYY.pbit** file if your Power Platform inventory data source is retrieved via [cloud flows](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory).
+- Use the **BYODL_CoEDashboard_MMMYY.pbit** file if your Power Platform inventory data source is retrieved via [Data Export](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory).
 - Use the **PowerPlatformGovernance_CoEDashboard_MMMYY.pbit** file in addition to the above dashboards to gain further actionable governance and compliance insights into your adoption.
-This report is only available if you've installed the CoE Starter Kit in a Production environment.

 > [!NOTE]
 >